Superheavy magic structures in the relativistic Hartree-Fock-Bogoliubov approach

-Similarly to the situation in the stable region~\cite{Long2007}, the model deviations originating from the relativistic PSS can also be found in the s.p. spectra of SHN.
+It is interesting to compare the s.p. spectra obtained with different effective Lagrangians.
 Taking the doubly magic SHN $^{304}120_{184}$ as an example, Fig.~\ref{fig:SPS} shows the proton (left panel) and neutron (right panel) canonical s.p. spectra provided by selected models.
 It is found that PKA1 provides the most evident magicity at $Z = 120$ and $N = 184$, respectively, although these shell closures are much weaker than in ordinary nuclei.
-For the neutron shell $N = 184$, it is essentially determined by the degeneracy of two pseudo-spin partners $\Lrb{2h_{11/2}, 1j_{13/2}}$ and $\Lrb{4s_{1/2}, 3d_{3/2}}$, respectively above and below the shell.
-For the latter, the PSS is well preserved in all the calculations while for the former with high angular momentum the symmetry is only weakly restored by PKA1 while seriously violated by the others, leading to the occurrence of the shell closure $N = 198$.
+For the neutron shell $N = 184$, it is essentially determined by the degeneracy of two PS partners $\Lrb{2h_{11/2}, 1j_{13/2}}$ and $\Lrb{4s_{1/2}, 3d_{3/2}}$, respectively above and below the shell.
+For the latter, the PS partners are predicted to be almost degenerate by all the models considered, while for the former, the PS partners have high angular momentum and some differences among models are observed: PKA1 predicts a weak PS splitting, at variance with the predictions of the other Lagrangians.

-In fact, a similar emergence of shell closure can also be found in mid-heavy and heavy regions of the nuclear chart.
-For instance, the proton shell $Z = 82$ in $^{208}$Pb can also be interpreated as the result of the degeneracies of two pseudo-spin partners $\Lrb{2f_{7/2},1h_{9/2}}$ and $\Lrb{3s_{1/2},2d_{3/2}}$.
-In the CDF calculations (except PKA1) there is a clear gap between $2f_{7/2}$ and $1h_{9/2}$, i.e., the artificial shell closure $Z = 92$~\cite{Long2007, Geng2006}, which somewhat compresses the magic shell $Z = 82$.
-A similar mechanism can also be found in the formation of the sub-shell 64 due to the degeneracy of the pseudo-spin partners $\Lrb{3s_{1/2},2d_{3/2}}$ and $\Lrb{2d_{5/2},1g_{7/2}}$~\cite{Long2007, Long2009}.
-In the CDF calculations (except PKA1) the sub-shell 64 is compressed by the violation of PSS on the partners $\Lrb{2d_{5/2},1g_{7/2}}$, which induces the so-called artificial shell closure 58~\cite{Long2007, Geng2006}.